Your Home Town Team of the White Squirrel Radio Station, WSQL! Carrying the Voice of Transylvania County!

 Ea has served on the Brevard Board of REALTORS as President for 2008 and 2009, SAFE, and the Heart of Brevard.
 Ea joined WSQL in 2011 as News Director and joined Don DeBiase on his morning show.
 In 2012, Ea and family moved to Steamboat Springs, CO.
 Although the Rocky Mountains are beautiful, nothing compares to the Blue Ridge Mountains.
 Ea couldn’t stay away from Brevard.
 In 2013, they returned to Brevard to stay.
 Listen to Ea and Don on the Morning Show, weekdays 7am to 9am.

 Terina Plyler was born and raised in NC, moving to the mountains of NC with her family at the age of 10.
 She grew up in a musically-talented family, and her mother Wanda Lu, was known for her time both at WNCW and WSQL, as well as for being a singer-songwriter.
 Terina followed in her mother’s footsteps, and picked up a guitar in her teenage years, eventually becoming a performing singer-songwriter, as well as an employee of WSQL.
 After a short break from radio during which she acquired a Bachelor’s degree in Psychology with a minor in Native American and Indigenous studies at UNCA, Terina is back on our airwaves at WSQL holding down the afternoons from 1 to 6pm, bringing you the greatest hits from the 60’s through the 90’s, and is currently the host of Midday Brevard, our local News and information hour weekdays at noon.
-Terina also works in the background as a sound engineer, and does some work for our webpage too!
+Terina is our Operations Manager, and does some work for our webpage too!

 Contact Terina at: firstname.lastname@example.org

-With over fifty years in broadcasting business, Tom’s stints have spanned DJ/announcing, news reporting, helicopter news & traffic reporter, TV news, sales & marketing, and ultimately upper management of a group of 14 stations.
-His radio stops over the years have taken him to Philadelphia, the U.S. Virgin Islands, Naples, FL and Northeast GA.
-Tom officially retired in 2006, but upon his recent move to Brevard, his discovery of White Squirrel Radio and the station’s widespread recognition in the community convinced him that there was still one more chapter to be written in his broadcast resume.
+With over 50 years in broadcasting, Tom’s assignments have spanned DJ/announcing, news reporting, helicopter news & traffic reporter, TV News, sales & marketing, and ultimately upper management of a group of 14 stations.
+His radio stops over the years have taken him from Philadelphia to the U.S. Virgin Islands, Naples, FL, and the mountains of Northeast Georgia.
+Following Tom’s official retirement and move to Brevard, his discovery of White Squirrel Radio and the station’s widespread popularity in the community, convinced him that there was still one more chapter to be written in his broadcast resume.

 Contact him: email@example.com